PrintSpool/PrintSpool/README.md

-# Teg
+# Print Spool

 A bold new way to 3D print over WiFi.

 Get started at [https://printspool.io]

-**Warning:** Teg is in active development and not yet production-ready.
+**Warning:** Print Spool is in active development and not yet production-ready.
 It may have substantial bugs.

 If you find any please me know in the issues!
 Even if it is a known issue an upvote for the bug helps me prioritize what to work on next.